 Business Roundtable is an association of chief executive officers of leading U.S. companies working to promote a thriving economy and expanded opportunity for all Americans through sound public policy.

 Dane Linn is a Vice President for the Business Roundtable.
 In this role, he oversees the Education & Workforce Committee, advancing the BRT’s positions on education reform, U.S. innovation capacity and workforce preparedness.
+He is also the lead staff member for the Immigration Committee, promoting an approach to immigration reform that will help drive U.S. economic growth and keep the American workforce globally competitive.

 Linn joins the BRT most recently from The College Board, where he served as Executive Director of state policy.
 Prior to The College Board, Linn served as Director of the Educational Policy Division of the National Governors Association (NGA) Center for Best Practices.
 During his 16 years in this role, Linn represented governors’ education policy issues at the federal level and to state and local associations.
 He also co-led the development of the Common Core State Standards, which have been adopted by 46 states.